kwakeham/EPShack/Stem/README.md

-There are 1 designs here (for now)
+There are 2 designs here (for now)
 EPS-Holder-MKII is a -6 degree stem.
-11mm spacer
+11mm spacer EPS-Holder-MKII-12 is a -12 degree stem.
+10.5mm spacer

 The spacer design is 11mm (rather than 10) to better accomadate the 10mm height on the -6 degree slope.
 It just worked out this way.
 You'll need about 10mm of spacer abover it and the EPS unit can't be installed with the stem in place (opps?)